madanyc/workfront-learn.en/help/guide/administrator-fundamentals/milestones/milestones-course-introduction.md

 ---
 # Milestones&#58; Course introduction

-In this video, you will learn how milestones can help you keep Adobe Workfront projects moving forward.
+In this video, you will learn how milestones can help you keep projects moving forward.

 >[!VIDEO](https://video.tv.adobe.com/v/335203/?quality=12)